ccsurratt/dsc-phase-1-project-v3/README.md

 ![img](./images/Total_Injured_by_Phase_of_Flight.jpg)

 As the chart above illustrates, the most injuries to passengers occur during the cruise, maneuvering, and takeoff phases of flight.
-In fact, nearly two-thirds of all fatalities occurred during the cruise, maneuvering, and takeoff phases of flight.
+In fact, nearly two-thirds of all fatalities occurred during the cruise, maneuvering, and takeoff phases.

 Therefore, my third and final recommendation to the business is to **provide pilots with additional training in the three phases of flight with the highest number of fatalities: the cruise, maneuvering, and takeoff phases.**